rcompos/kubespray-and-pray/README.md

 **MORE WARNING:** The following policy allows ALL service accounts to act as cluster administrators.
 Any application running in a container receives service account credentials automatically, and could perform any action against the API, including viewing secrets and modifying permissions.
 This is not a recommended policy...
 On other hand, works like charm for dev!

+1. Configure Cluster Permissions

-1. From __control node__, run script to configure open permissions.
-Make note dashboard port.
+   From __control node__, run script to configure open permissions.
+Make note of dashboard port.

     `$ cd ~/kubespray-and-pray`
     `$ ansible-playbook dashboard-permissive.yml`

+2. Access Dashboard

-2. From web browser, access dashboard with following url.
+   From web browser, access dashboard with following url.
 Use dashboard_port from previous command.
 When prompted to login, choose _Skip_.

     _https://master_ip:dashboard_port_